thunderheadone/one-sdk-android/README.md

 ```
 *Note:* If you are running in Admin mode on Android 6.0+, you will need to enable the “draw over other apps” permission via your OS settings.

-**You have now successfully integrated the codeless ONE SDK for Android.**
+**You have now successfully integrated the codeless Thunderhead SDK for Android.**

 ## Additional features
 Follow any of the steps below to access further functions of the SDK.